wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 T> ### Loading other Static Files
-T> The ``{% static %}`` template tag call can be used whenever you wish to reference static files within a template.
+T> The ``{% static %}`` template tag can be used whenever you wish to reference static files within a template.
 The code example below demonstrates how you could include JavaScript, CSS and images into your templates with correct HTML markup.
 T>
 T> {lang="html",linenos=off}
 T> 	<!DOCTYPE html>